nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 2. Notor creates the group and displays a success message.

     Use case ends.

 **Extensions**

 * 1a.
 Group already exists.
   * 1a1.
 Resume use case from step 1.
 * 1b.
 Group name is invalid.
   * 1b1.
 Resume use case from step 1.

+#### Use case: User exits from Notor

+**MSS**

+1. User requests to exit.
+2. Notor exits.

+    Use case ends.

+**Extensions**

+* 1a.
+User has unsaved Note Window opened.
+    * 1a1.
+Notor displays a confirmation window.
+    * 1a2.
+User confirms exit without saving Note.

+    Use case resumes from step 2.

+* 1a1.1 User cancels exit via confirmation window.

+  Use case ends.

 #### Proposed Extended Use Cases ( Not Implemented )